KSP-KOS/KOS/doc/source/addons/KAC.rst

         * Distance
         * Crew
         * EarthTime

-    **Warning** Unless you are 100% certain you know what you're doing, create only "Raw" AlarmTypes to avoid unnecessary complications.
+    **Warning**: Unless you are 100% certain you know what you're doing, create only "Raw" AlarmTypes to avoid unnecessary complications.

 .. attribute:: KACAlarm:NOTES

     :type: string
     :access: Get/Set

     Long description of the alarm.
-Can be seen when alarm pops or by doubleclicking alarm in UI.
+Can be seen when alarm pops or by double-clicking alarm in UI.

-    **Warning** This field may be reserved in the fututre version of KAC-KOS integration for automated script execution upon triggering of the alarm.
+    **Warning**: This field may be reserved in the future version of KAC-KOS integration for automated script execution upon triggering of the alarm.

 .. attribute:: KACAlarm:REMAINING